-Inequality and Growth.
 The final strand of the literature deals with issues of inequality and growth, particularly as they are both affected by redistributive public spending.
-The growth and inequality literature in general is a huge area of inquiry, 14 akin to the growth and savings literature popularized by Romer and Mankiw.
+This literature in general is a huge area of inquiry,14 akin to the growth and savings literature popularized by Romer and Mankiw.
 Here we are much more specific in our interests.
-The effects of health and education benefits on growth, as well as public cash benefit provision are particularly relevant for our purposes.
-This literature includes the papers by Perotti (1992, 1996), Bassett et al. (1999), Persson and Tabellini (1994), Alesina and Rodrik (1994), Osberg (1995), and Benabou (1996, 2000), regarding inequality and redistribution and their interactions with economic growth.
+The effects of health and education benefits on growth, as well as public cash benefit provision, are particularly relevant for our purposes.
+This literature includes the papers by Perotti (1992, 1996), Bassett et al., (1999), Persson and Tabellini (1994), Alesina and Rodrik (1994), Osberg (1995) and Benabou (1996, 2000), regarding inequality and redistribution and their interactions with economic growth.
 It also concludes the seminal work of Lindert (2004) and survey article by Gordon and Wang (2004).